SOP for Visual Inspection of Filled Syringes

 3. Attach a copy of the inspection log to the batch production record for traceability.

-See also SOP for Sanitization System for Equipment
+See also SOP for Compliance Control System

 4.4 Handling of Defective Syringes